 And that’s okay.

-Question: What gets you through the long gaps between the great moments of life?
-You can leave a comment by clicking here.
+Tell me what you think: What gets you through the long gaps of life?
+To leave a comment, just click here.